Battle of La Motta (1513): Background

 The Venetian commander, Bartolomeo d'Alviano, unexpectedly left without French support, retreated into the region of Veneto, pursued closely by the Spanish army under Ramón de Cardona.
 While the Spanish were unable to capture Padua, they penetrated deep into Venetian territory and in September were in sight of Venice itself.
 The Spanish Viceroy of Naples, Ramón de Cardona, attempted a bombardment of the city that proved largely ineffective; then, having no ships with which to cross the lagoon, turned back for Lombardy.
 D'Alviano, having been reinforced by hundreds of soldiers and volunteers from the Venetian nobility, and cannons and other supplies, took the initiative and pursued Cardona's army, with the intention of not allowing the Spaniards out of the region of Veneto.
+Calling the army of Gian Paolo Baglioni in his help, he sent Gian Paolo Manfrone to gather a militia with local villagers and shepherds.